 Key mitigation measures

-To maximize the value of global strategic products, the Group is implementing initiatives to spur market uptake and expanding its business reach, centered on the US and Europe.
-In addition to a global management framework that facilitates seamless cooperation between functions (divisions) and regions (affiliates) on a global level, the Group has appointed personnel to take responsibility for each global strategic product.
+In preparation for maximizing the value of global strategic products, we are moving forward with measures for penetrating markets and expanding our business regions, centered on Europe and the U.S. In addition to a global management system that facilitates seamless cooperation between functions (divisions) and regions (affiliates) on a global level, the Group has appointed personnel to take responsibility for each global strategic product.
 This person leads a cross-function/region team that works together to draft and execute strategies to maximize the value of each product.
-Regarding issues with quality and manufacturing, key mitigation measures are outlined in the Risks Related to Product Quality and Risks Related to Production and Stable Supply sections below.
+We have started our own marketing of Crysvita in North America where we are well-prepared and continue to identify patients who require treatment, enhance communication with them, monitor field activities, and increase the level of field teams engaged in such activities.
+Regarding issues with quality and manufacturing, key mitigation measures are outlined in the “Risks related to product quality” and “Risks related to production and stable supply.”

 Risks Related to R&D